gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 void SecureMemory::scheduleNextRespRetryEvent(Tick when);
 ```

-To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/inspector-gadget/inspector-gadget.cc) of `inspector_gadget.cc`.
+To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/secure_memory/secure_memory.cc) of `secure_memory.cc`.
 You can search for `Too-Much-Code` to find these functions.
-(Note that you'll need to change the name of the class to `SecureMemory`).
+To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/secure_memory/secure_memory.cc) of `secure_memory.cc`.
+You can search for `Too-Much-Code` to find these functions.
+To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/secure_memory/secure_memory.cc) of `secure_memory.cc`.
+You can search for `Too-Much-Code` to find these functions.
+To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/secure_memory/secure_memory.cc) of `secure_memory.cc`.
+You can search for `Too-Much-Code` to find these functions.

 ---

 ## SecureMemory::SecureMemory

+Now, what we have to do is define the constructor of `SecureMemory`.
+To do it add the following code to `secure_memory.cc`:
+Now, what we have to do is define the constructor of `SecureMemory`.
+To do it add the following code to `secure_memory.cc`:
+Now, what we have to do is define the constructor of `SecureMemory`.
+To do it add the following code to `secure_memory.cc`:
 Now, what we have to do is define the constructor of `SecureMemory`.
 To do it add the following code to `secure_memory.cc`:

 ```cpp